OfficeDev/outlook-dev-docs/docs/amphtml/index.md

 - Developers will be able to test AMPHTML emails on their own mailboxes
 - Authorized senders will be able to send AMPHTML emails to users
 - Only the Outlook.com web application will render AMPHTML emails.
 Other outlook clients and platforms are not currently supported.
+About half of Outlook.com users will have the feature turned on during the preview.

-We will closely monitor the interest and feedback from Outlook users and the email ecosystem during this preview.
+We will closely monitor the interest and feedback from Outlook users, developers and the email ecosystem during this preview.
+[Add info on how to get in touch with us, likely an email address or community via the dev program]

-## Get Started

-1. Read the [AMP for Email specification](https://amp.dev/documentation/guides-and-tutorials/learn/amp-email-format).
-Its important for you to understand the fundamentals.
-1. Develop your code using [AMP Components](https://amp.dev/documentation/components/?format=email) and test using the [AMP Playground](https://playground.amp.dev/?runtime=amp4email)
-1. [Send email to your mailbox](test-amp-email.md) to verify it works
-1. Before sending emails to your customers, [register to be come an authorized sender](register-outlook.md).
-Note that you will need to meet all [security requirements](security-requiremets.md) before you can become an authorized sender.

 ![This is a logo](images/logo.png)